TemSurri/LocalHeroFinder/README.md

 It’s designed as a proof-of-concept MVP to demonstrate real-time geolocation, role-based user authentication, and responder availability management using **Supabase**, **React**.
 Didn't have enought time to implement all features or debug everything:

-- SMS and email authentification problem on vercel with Sign up and Sign in ( works on local but spotty on vercel )
+- Deployed but only works if you already have an acoount lol since theres SMS and email authentification problem on vercel with Sign up and Sign in ( works on local but spotty on vercel )

 https://localherofinder.vercel.app/